weex/secure-journal/README.md

 # Goal
-A wifi-enabled mini-server with touchscreen-only setup to serve as a place to store content securely.
+A wifi-enabled mini-server with touchscreen-only setup to serve as a place to store and edit content securely.
 Think of it like a digital journal.
 Full-disk encryption, autoupdates using most secure OS possible, strong-password protected.

 # Materials (with rough cost as of 1/2021):
 - Raspberry Pi 3 $38.33